Anonymous-Artifact-Demosites/Savior__Artifact/README.md

 # SAVIOR Artifact

-This artifact accompanies the paper *"The Tower of Babel: Systematically Analyzing Account Management Vulnerabilities in Web OAuth Integration"*.

 Start with [`savior/SAVIOR_GUIDE.md`](savior/SAVIOR_GUIDE.md).
 It maps the paper's SAVIOR architecture and Algorithm 1 functions to concrete source files, explains the detection pipeline, and points to the sanitized case-study outputs.

 Contents: